Flying high in the Spirit

 Life in the Spirit means living as a feather on the wind, offering no resistance to being picked up and transported by a gust that we cannot see, having no sense of alarm when find ourselves in an unexpected place.
 However, being a light-weight feather that’s blown around by the Lord’s invisible breath is more likely to freak us out than to relax us, because it challenges our “need” to be in control.

-We see in Acts 4:32-37 that the believers were detached from their possessions for the sake of community.
+We see in Acts 4:32-37 that the believers chose detachment from their possessions for the sake of community.
 They were so high on the Spirit, so fully trusting in God that everyone made themselves available to be used by God to meet each other’s needs.
 Why can’t we become like that?
 It is possible – this is God’s design – but it can only happen within the context of community.

 By ourselves, we cannot be that generous, supplying everything that another person needs, but we think we should, and so we feel overwhelmed and inadequate and therefore we don’t do much at all.
 We get stuck in our inadequacies because we live such individualistic lives that we forget that we are part of the earthly Body of Christ, which is the whole Church in community.
 Individually, the Holy Spirit shows us which particular needs of the community he wants us to address, and in community, Christ’s Spirit joins our helpfulness to others who can also help.
-Thus, everyone’s needs can get met.
+Through personal detachment, everyone’s needs can get met.

 To measure your freedom of spirit, examine how attached you are to this world.
 Test yourself with the collection basket at Mass.
 In scripture, God repeatedly asks for a tithing, i.e., 10% of our total income (which can be split between the parish and other charities).
 If we’re so attached to our possessions that we can’t give five percent of our money to our own parish, how free are we to follow any other leadings of the Spirit?